hzhreal/HTOS/README.md

 - Quickly resign pre stored saves
 - Convert gamesaves from PS4 to PC or vice versa (some games require extra conversion, those implemented are in table below)
 - Add quick cheats to your games (available games are in table below)
+- Apply save wizard quick codes to your saves

 ## Functionalities
 - File uploads through discord and google drive (bulk uploads are supported on all save pair commands)